JoshCMoore/Massmine-for-the-Masses/README.md

 # Roles and Subsystems.
 Patricia Tanzer: Jelly Bean Counter - Keeping track of what we have and where we're at.
 Managing User Account subsystem.

 Josh Moore: Meme Finder - Looking for problems in what we've written.
-Managing Massmine Integration and Dockerization ubsystem.
+Managing Massmine Integration and Dockerization subsystem.

 Logan Hornbuckle: Expert in Fingerpainting - Putting ideas into practice.
 Managing Query subsystem.